abraham/mastodon-dart/packages/mastodon/doc/ListsApi.md

 Show a single list

 Fetch the list with the given ID.
-Used for verifying the title of a list, and which replies to show within that list.
+Version history:  2.1.0 - added

 ### Example
 ```dart